Omokiti/github_article/Index.md

 ![mygithub_page](images/mygithub_page.png)

 **Note**: I am using my personal account for the screenshot in step 3.
-I do not have the right to paste a company's own without permission.
+I do not have the right to put a company's GitHub account without permission.

 **Step 4**